feihong/cooking/kalua-pork.md

 Note: You can use red cabbage instead of the usual green.
 Cabbage only needs to be cooked for 3 minutes under high pressure, but I prefer 5 in my pressure cooker.

-Note: Don't take the fat out, but make sure the fat is on top.
+Note: Don't remove the fat, but cut slits in it and make sure the fat is on top when you place the meat inside the cooker.